nanxiaobei/retalk/docs/DOCUMENTATION.md

 In an action, use `this.state` to get state, `this.setState` to set state.

-Like the syntax in a React component, but remember they're not the same.
+Like the syntax in a React component, but remember they are not the same.

 ```js
 actions: {